 January 12th - June 9th, 2019

-This training will be divided into 2 segments of 100 hours each so students who are not interested in teaching yoga will be able to attend the first half of this program:
+This training will be divided into 2 segments of 100 hours each so students who are not interested in teaching yoga at this time will be able to attend the first half of this program to increase their understanding of Yoga.
+The guest workshops will be open to all interested Yoga teachers for continuing education credits.

 Our 100 Hour Immersion will journey through the History and Evolution and Branches of Yoga, dive into the Philosophy of the 8 Limbed Path and Patanjali's Yoga Sutras, explore experiential Yoga Anatomy, discover more about Asana/poses on a granular level with good foundation and alignment for the most safety and benefit, plus learn the foundations for teaching Yin, Chair, and other types of Yoga for varied populations.
 (Meeting weekends January 12th - March 23.)